HII-C/patient_viewer/README.md

 	npm install # to install project development dependencies typings install # to install TypeScript declarations

 If you do not have `npm` installed and `brew install node` does not work as expected, you may need to [follow the instructions here](https://brew.sh/) to install the `brew` package manager.

-You may need to downgrade `npm` and `node` to earlier versions for the setup to work.
-The setup was tested specifically for `node v7.10.1` and `npm v4.2.0`.
-You may download `npm v6.4.0` (which works as well) [here](https://nodejs.org/download/release/v6.4.0/)
+The project was tested specifically with node version `10.19.0`.

 ## Development Guidelines
 ### Do's: